 There are many people to thank in the development of this project.
-The men and women of the Albuquerque Police Department showed me that devotional materials developed especially for law enforcement was desperately needed.
-My supervisor, LT Paul Romero, was supportive and gave me the freedom to explore this avenue of police chaplaincy.
+The men and women of the Albuquerque Police Department showed me that devotional materials developed especially for law enforcement were desperately needed.
+My supervisor, Lieutenant Paul Romero, was supportive and gave me the freedom to explore this avenue of police chaplaincy.
 Officer Gerald Fisk facilitated the testing of these devotions on the website of the Albuquerque Police Officers' Association.
 Thanks to the officers who read them and found them helpful.
 A special thanks to Michael Dye and the Christian Law Enforcement network, and to the New Mexico Sheriffs' and Police Association who also tested many of these devotions on their websites and newsletters.
 A special thanks to Paul Chavez who read the manuscript, made suggestions, and wrote the Foreword.

 I want to thank my wife, Becky, who has been an ever-present support for me to write.
 Without her encouragement, this project would never have gotten off the ground.
-The views expressed in this book are solely those of the author and not those of the Department of Defense or any of its components.
+The views expressed in this book are solely those of the author and not those of the Department of Defense or any of its components, including the Department of the Navy and the Navy Chaplain Corps.
 Rev. Dr. Steven Voris is a former police chaplain who remains a friend of law enforcement.
-He is currently serving the United States Navy as a chaplain.